impsik/kubernetes/README.md

-Warnning: works on my machine!!
+# Warning: works on my machine!!

-# kubernetes
-kubernetes related ansible playbooks
+My kubernetes related ansible playbooks

 ### kube_drain.yml
 Drains kubernetes nodes, which are described in hosts file. workers first, then etcd-cp nodes in serial, one by one.